gbabichev/Screen-Snip/README.md

 ## Work in Progress
 - Pen colors, shape colors, etc should be saved across app launches.
+- line, oval, rect need to have separate colors not share the same color.
-- Fix line colors changing.
+- <del>Fix line colors changing.
 - Add File and Edit Menu Bar entries.
+- Remove debug prints
 - Add double tap to zoom on mouse & trackpad.
 - Update Snap Gallery so I can see dates.
 - User adjustable highlighter opacity.